jamesbuckett/Microservices-Observability-and-Chaos-on-Digital-Ocean/README.md

 printf "%s\n"  "The URL for Online Boutique is: http://$CONTOUR_LB"
 ```

-* This is the EXTERNAL-IP of the Online Boutique
+* This is the URL of the Online Boutique
-* Paste the EXTERNAL-IP into your web browser.
+* Paste the URL into your web browser.
 * You should see a e-commerce website called Online Boutique
 * Feel free to browse around and order some hipster products